glassesneo/OOlib/README.md

 ## 🗺Overview
-OOlib is a nimble package which provides user-defined types, procedures, etc...
+OOlib is a nimble package for object oriented programming.

 ## 📜Usage